 If you are an overseas or EU student currently residing in a country for which there are UK quarantine restrictions in place, please be assured that you will be supported to undertake your learning remotely, until the period of quarantine has ended.

 Please be assured that you will not be academically disadvantaged if you are unable to attend for blended learning due to international travel restrictions.
+Throughout Semester 1, the University has exercised a flexible approach to the commencement of on campus study and this will continue in to Semester 2.

 The University continues to remain committed to ensuring that that no student will be academically disadvantaged if they must return home due to Covid-19.